Sherko Karim

-Sherko Karim Lateef Gubari (شيركو كريم لطيف, born 25 May 1996) is an Iraqi professional footballer who plays as a forward for Kuwait Premier League club Kuwait SC.
+Sherko Karim Lateef Gubari (شيركو كريم لطيف, born 25 May 1996) is an Iraqi professional footballer who plays as a forward for Iraq Stars League club Zakho SC and the Iraq national team.

 Early life

-Born in Kirkuk, Karim made his first steps on the fields of local Al-Thawra SC in his home city.
+Born in to a Kurdish family in Kirkuk, Karim made his first steps on the fields of local Al-Thawra SC in his home city.
 He was discovered by Iraqi U-17 coach Muwafaq Hussein on one of his scouting trips scouring for new talent around the country, and after watching him, he quickly called him up to play for his side, and shortly after, moved to Baghdad to play for Al-Shorta.
 It was after the U-16s qualified for the 2012 AFC U-16 Championship that Iraqi clubs began clamouring for his signature, with Erbil SC one of the favourites to sign the striker but instead he moved south to the Iraqi capital to start his career in the top division, and after an initial offer from Al-Karkh, he moved to Al-Shorta.

 Karim came to prominence at Arab Cup U-17 in Tunisia in 2012, where he picked up awards for the best player and top scorer at the 2012 Arab Youth Championship on the back of his seven goals in Tunis.
 After the competition the striker was offered a professional contract by three of Tunisia's premier clubs Espérance, Club Africain and CS Sfaxien.
 Karim also had interest from Saudi club Al-Nassr and was one of four players from the Under 17s who Russian club Anzhi Makhachkala looked out during the 2013 AFC U-17 qualifying rounds in Duhok.

 Club career

 Al-Shorta

 Karim signed his first senior contract with Al-Shorta on 30 December 2011 at the age of just 15.
 He was given the number 33 shirt and scored his first goal for Al-Shorta against Al-Minaa with a header in a 3–0 win on 24 June 2012.
 He was given the number 7 shirt at the start of the 2012–13 season and he won the league with Al-Shorta that season.
-He scored twice in the 2013–14 season against Al-Quwa Al-Jawiya and Baghdad FC.
+He scored twice in the 2013–14 season against Al-Quwa Al-Jawiya and Baghdad.